jrdnh/jrdnh.github.io/content/posts/basic-financial-modeling-with-python.md

         return accum_revenue
 ```

-There's a lot of code, but it is straight forward.
-First, a reference revenue amount and annual growth attributes were added.
+First, add attributes for the starting amount of revenue and annual growth rate.
 Note that in this case the `ref_revenue` is the amount or revenue for the period ending on `ref_date`.
 In other words, revenue for the first period of the model equals `ref_revenue * (1 + rev_growth * year_frac)`.

 The `revenue` function initializes a variable to hold accumulated revenue between the two input dates and a variable to hold revenue for the current period.
 For each `period`, the function checks if we've gone past the `to_date` and breaks if so.
-Otherwise, it calculates revenue for the periods and the appropriate amount to `accum_revenue` for any portion of the period that overlaps with the input dates.
+Otherwise, it calculates revenue for the current period and adds it to the accumulated revenue (for any portion of the current period that overlaps with the input dates).

 ```python
 statement = Statement(